Stuycs-K/final-project-8-castlea-lawt/WORKLOG.md

               // Moved the Camera method into draw() which I made a keyPressed() for

 ### 5/25/23
 Submarine_Tab: // Altered the ChangePos() method, however still have issues accessing the map
                // Finished calcdirection() method
                // Added degrees instance variable
                // Integrated the above two methods into keyPressed()

+### 5/26/23
+Submarine_Tab://Made getDeg() Function
+              //Made changeDeg() Function
+              //split changeDirec() function into a changeForward() and changeBackward() function, will add bounds later to avoid exception

+Graphics_Tab: //Changed so that left and right only alters degree, and then use up and down to move

 ## GROUP MEMBER 2 : Anabella Castle